Boosting our immune system has never been more important and truth is it’s easier than we realise (if we know what to do).

 7. Take a real interest in your diet

-The most powerful tool you have to change your immunity, mood and health is your fork!
-More specifically what’s at the end of it!
+Food is the most powerful tool you have to change your immunity, mood and health.
 So ensure your diet is high in fresh fruits and vegetables, wholegrains and seeds, particularly pumpkin seeds (which are high in zinc), protein from lean meat, organic chicken and fish.
 Try and avoid fried foods, high sugar foods and other ‘junk’ food.

 Did you know that when you eat sugar, your immune system lowers by 40% for the next 5 hours!
 Instead of refined sugar, replace it with healthy alternatives: raw honey, dates and organic maple syrup.